wenxy1989/snake-web/README.md

-# snake-web
-spring-mvc mybatis
-amazeui
+# web-media contain image and video